symphoniacloud/ccstar/README.md

 The easiest way to install CCStar is via the web console, but the best way is via CloudFormation, or other infrastructure-as-code.
+Whichever installation option you pick there are also configuration options, described later on in this README.

 ### Installation via the web console